Article at a Glance:

-Tramadol is unlike other opioid painkillers like oxycodone, in that it relieves pain by way of two different mechanisms: 1) by stimulating opioid receptors and 2) inhibiting serotonin and norepinephrine reuptake.
-Due to the fact that it is atypical in this way, some users will actually experience a whole set of symptoms not normally seen in opioid withdrawal.
-This atypical withdrawal syndrome include a range of psychological symptoms marked by:
+Tramadol is unlike other opioid painkillers like oxycodone in that it relieves pain by way of two different mechanisms: 1) by stimulating opioid receptors and 2) by inhibiting serotonin and norepinephrine reuptake.
+Because it is atypical in this way, some users will experience a whole set of symptoms not normally seen in opioid withdrawal.
+This atypical withdrawal syndrome includes a range of psychological symptoms marked by:

 - Intense paranoia